RELEVANT CHAPTERS

 15. Direct Payments Agreements

-Prior to the direct payment being made, the respective direct payments agreement must be signed and a copy of the signed agreement provided to all signatories.
+Prior to the direct payment being made, the respective direct payment agreement must be signed and a copy of the signed agreement provided to all signatories.
 There are two applicable direct payment agreements:

-- Standard agreement: signed by the adult, where the individual is receiving and managing the direct payment;
+- Standard agreement: signed by the adult, where the adult is receiving and managing the direct payment;

-- Third Party agreement: signed by a third party, where the third party is managing the direct payment.
-In the event that the person is unable to sign the agreement (including, but not limited to; lack of capacity, a minor etc.), then the person will not be required to sign the agreement, only the Third Party will need to sign.
+- Third party agreement: signed by a third party, where the third party is managing the direct payment.
+In the event that the adult is unable to sign the agreement (including, but not limited to; lack of capacity, a minor etc.), then the adult will not be required to sign the agreement, only the third party will need to sign.

-CMBC will inform an individual about what records they must retain and what information they will be required to provide at each review before the direct payment agreement is entered into.
+CMBC will inform a person about what records they must retain and what information they will be required to provide at each review before the direct payment agreement is entered into.

 All direct payments will be reviewed within the first six months of being made.
 Subsequent reviews will take place annually.
-CMBC will complete an annual review of the direct payment and a general review of the care plan.
+CMBC will complete an annual review of the direct payment spend and a general review of the care and support plan.

 Direct payment recipients and managed account providers will provide to CMBC promptly upon request a summary of all income received and expenditure incurred in relation to the administration of the direct payment account.